 What we don’t: Pretty modest lineup overall.

-Nordica began as a ski boot manufacturer in the late 1930s, but the brand has since developed an impressively well-rounded collection of skis (boots are still a big part of their business).
-Their lineup is pretty modest overall compared to the brands above—at the time of publishing, they offer eight models including one race, one freeski, one touring, two on-piste, and three all-mountain designs.
-But these numbers don’t tell the whole story: Nordica’s sticks are well built, durable, and a great value for what you get.
+Nordica began as a ski boot manufacturer in the late 1930s, but the brand has since developed a well-rounded collection of skis (boots are still a big part of their business).
+Their lineup is modest overall compared to bigger brands—they offer eight models including one race, one freeski, one touring, two on-piste, and three all-mountain designs.
+But these numbers don’t tell the whole story: Nordica’s skis are well built, durable, and a great value for what you get.

-We’ve had the Enforcer (and women’s Santa Ana) ranked as a top choice in our all-mountain ski round-up for years running.
+We’ve had the Enforcer (men's) and Santa Ana (women's) models ranked as our top choice in our all-mountain ski round-up for years running.
 The primary reason: versatility.
 This ski is about as well-rounded as they come, with a do-everything personality, poppy and responsive nature, and natural and predictable performance across a wide variety of terrain.
-We’ve been skiing the 98-millimeter Santa Ana for the past few seasons and have very few complaints (for reference, we primarily ride at resorts in the Mountain West and occasionally in the Colorado backcountry).
-For intermediate to expert riders looking for one ski to do it all, the collection is simply hard to beat.
+We’ve been skiing the 97-millimeter Santa Ana for the past few seasons in the west, and have very few complaints.
+For intermediate to expert riders looking for one ski to do it all, this collection is simply hard to beat.

 Head